pipmeup/pipmeup/README.md

-- 👋 Hi, I’m @pipmeup
+- 👋 Hi, I’m pipmeup
-- 👀 I love working with data, passionate about learning new skills and currently obsessed with Python!
+- 👀 I love working with data, passionate about learning new skills and obsessed with Python programming!
-- 🌱 I’m currently developing skills with AI, ML, web and data visualisation frameworks
+- 🌱 I’m currently developing skills in AI/ML, web and data visualisation frameworks